 For every tourist who stays a night in a village we donate US$10 to the school building trust we created that administers the program.
 Check out Bridging the Gap Mekong Trust

 He’s often appointed to look after visiting country presidents, prime ministers, VIPs, dignitaries, and travel magazine editors.

 Xangnoi lives in Luang PrabangLinkedIn: https://linkedin.com/in/lanexang-vongsichan-81126291

-Geoff Collins is a Kiwi who has worked across Asia for nearly 20 years running advertising, data and digital companies.
+Geoff Collins is a Kiwi who has worked across Asia for over 20 years running advertising, data and digital companies.
 A keen biker for over 50 years, he has ridden all over SE Asia, much of it off-road.
 19 years ago while dirt tracking in Laos with his brother, they visited some isolated Mekong River villages where they saw first hand the appalling school conditions.

 They decided to help and improve them, and formed the Bridging the Gap Mekong Trust, a New Zealand charity that raises money to build and maintain schools along an isolated section of the Mekong River in Laos, and then sustain them with educational materials.

 Today, we donate US$10 to the Trust for every Mekong Kayaks’ client who stays overnight in a village, to support these schools.

 Geoff juggles his time between Auckland, Chiang Mai and Luang Prabang, is passionate about adventure sports (has all the broken bones to prove it!) and spends his spare time trail bike riding in Thailand and Laos.